aashishdugar/ECDH-Algorithm/README.md

 To get statistics on memory and CPU usage, run ``./utils/benchmark [executable] [iterations]``.
 The benchmark script requires GNU time to run, not the shell built-in time.

+(Kindly refer to the PDF for further information.)